Stefano-BS/miaYeelight/README.md

 As a precondition, the lamp has to be enabled for developer mode first so as it'll be possible to reach it via wifi.

-The app can command one only bulb at once (and it's not possible to choose one, it selects automatically the first found).
-It is set up for a preferred IP address of 192.168.1.100 (you can set it up from your modem), but if no lamp is there, is cycles from .2 and so on.
-Cycling is a bit slow though.
+The app can command one only bulb at once.
+It is set up for a preferred IP address of 192.168.1.100 (you can set it up from your modem), but if no lamp is there, is cycles from .2 and so on (cycling is a bit slow though).
+While the program is scanning for a lamp, you can specify an IP address where to go directly.

 The lamp can be commanded in both CT (ColorTemperature) and HSB (HueSaturationBrightness) modes.
 Note that the Yeelight does not accepts every possible RGB values (the ones too dark are not).